 Apart from the obvious tourist attractions in Delhi, the highlight of your Delhi tour would be Purani Dilli or Old Delhi.
 Take a rickshaw ride on the busy streets in Delhi and shop at Chandni Chowk.
 The old mansions or Havelis in Delhi-6 will give you the true essence of Delhi.
 A walking tour of Delhi will open windows to the historic era of sultans and Nawabs – their extravagant lifestyle, culture and traditions.

 Places like Hauz Khas Village and Connaught Place, which is also famous for being a shopping destination in Delhi, are well-known for their glamorous night clubs, bars and restaurants.
 You will also find various options for shopping handicraft, jewellery and garments at Dilli Haat, Sarojini Nagar, Janpath Market, Khan Market, and Chandni Chowk.

 Old Delhi is also a foodie’s paradise.
 From the Mughal bawarchis to modern chaatwallas, Old Delhi has an endless array of delicacies at almost every corner.
 Old Delhi street food has its own identity in every bite you take, whether its parathas packed with unique flavours or the classic mouth-watering kebabs.

 With one foot in its vibrant past and other in the extravagant future, Delhi offers a wide range of experiences for those who want to catch a glimpse of the culture and heritage of India.

-For a private tour of Delhi customized to your taste and comfort, get in touch with Vue India.
+For a private tour of Delhi customized to your taste and comfort, get in touch with Vue India, best tour operators in India.
 We’d be glad to make your trip unforgettable.